-I have started my tour right next to the Zug theater: Artherstrasse 4, 6300 Zug.
-It is 2 minutes from the Casino parking.
+I have started my tour right next to the Zug theater as it is just 2 minutes from the Casino parking.

 It was a bit foggy, but that mountain in far away (at the end of the lake) is Mount Rigi.
 Very famous Swiss destination.
-Actually, I really advice going there: I once hiked to the top from the city called Goldau.
-Goldau is just 16km from Zug and it is one of the most popular destinations in this area.
+Actually, I really recommend going there: I once hiked to the top of the city called Goldau.
+Goldau is about 16km from Zug and it is one of the most popular destinations in this area.

 Later on I have wandered a bit into the new part of the city and found this pretty cool looking mall.
 It is a small copy of Milan shopping street.
 As well, you can see, that they are ready for Christmas.